 What e-bikes cost

 Expect to pay a premium for the assist.
-A standard cruiser runs around $20 a day; e-bikes typically land in the $40–$60 a day range, and specialty models can run higher.
+A standard cruiser runs around $20 a day; e-bikes typically go for $40–$60 a day, and specialty models can run higher.
 It’s more, but for hilly legs, longer rides, or anyone who’d rather not work for it, most people find it worth every dollar.
 You can compare current rates and deals here.
+And because an e-bike is the priciest bike on the island, it’s also the one you’d owe the most to replace if it’s lost or stolen — so keep it locked, and take the cheap theft waiver if a shop offers one.

 Before you book